giacomocusinato/grayscale-template/README.md

-# Greyscale Template

 This is based on the original Greyscale template by Start Bootstrap: http://startbootstrap.com/template-overviews/grayscale/

 ## What's new?

-I will add Gulp build system, Sass for styles and Bower for managing front-end dependencies.
+Gulp as the build system, Sass for styling and Bower in order to manage front-end dependencies.

+## How to get started

+You need to have Gulp and Bower installed globally in order to get started.
+You can use npm: `npm install -g gulp bower`

+- `npm install` in order to install the required Node modules
+- `bower install` in order to install the required Bower packages
+- `gulp serve` you're done!

 ##  Original Creator Notes